epam/ai-dial-helm/charts/dial/README.md

 ```

 The command deploys AI DIAL on the Kubernetes cluster with default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

-## Examples

-Due to flexibility of the system, it's impossible to define default values for all parameters and cover all use cases.\
-However, we provide a set of [examples](examples) that can be used as a good starting point for your own configuration.

 ## Uninstalling the Chart